-- 14. (1) This paragraph applies to a ship or aircraft which arrives or is expected to arrive in the Bailiwick. - (2) If an examining officer gives the owners or agents of a ship or aircraft to which this paragraph applies a written request to provide specified information, the owners or agents shall comply with the request as soon as is reasonably practicable. - (3) A request to an owner or agent may relate -
+- 14. [(1) This paragraph applies to a ship or aircraft which - (a) arrives or is expected to arrive in any place in the Bailiwick, whether from another place in the Bailiwick or from outside the Bailiwick, or - (b) leaves or is expected to leave the Bailiwick.] - (2) If an examining officer gives the owners or agents of a ship or aircraft to which this paragraph applies a written request to provide specified information, the owners or agents shall comply with the request as soon as is reasonably practicable.

+A request to an owner or agent may relate -

 (a) to a particular ship or aircraft, (b) to all ships or aircraft of the owner or agent to which this paragraph applies, or (c) to specified ships or aircraft.
-(4) Inform ation may be specified in a request only if it is of a kind which is prescribed by the Lie eutenant-Governor and which relates - (a) to passengers, (b) to crew, or (c) to vehicles belonging to passengers or crew.
-(5) A pass enger or member of the crew on a ship or aircraft shall give the captain any i nformat ion required for the purpose of enabling the owners or agents to comply with a reque est under this paragraph.
-(6) - ragraphs (2) and (5) shall not require the provision of information which is r equired to be provided under or by virtue of paragraph 27(2) of Schedule 2 to the Imn nigratio n Act 1971.
-Offences
+(4) kind which is prescri nation may be specified in a request only if it is of a the Lieutenant-Governor and which relates - (a) to passengers, (b) to crew, or (c) to vehicles belonging to passengers or crew[, or (d) to goods].
+(5) A passenger or member of the crew on a ship or aircraft sharping the captain any information required for the purpose of enabling the owners of agents to comply with a request under this paragraph.
+(6) information which is of Schedule 2 to the require ragraphs (2) and (5) shall not require the provision of ed to be provided under or by virtue of paragraph 27(2) ation Act 1971. [(7) An ex amining officer may require that specified information be provided by the owners or agents of a ship or aircraft in electronic form.]

-A person commits an offence if he -

-(a) wilfully fails to comply with a duty imposed under or by virtue of this Schedule,

-- (b) wilfully contravenes a prohibition imposed under or by virtue of this Schedule, or - (c) wilfully obstructs, or seeks to frustrate, a search or examination under or by virtue of this Schedule. - (2) A person guilty of an offence under this paragraph shall be liable on summary conviction to - - (a) imprisonment for a term not exceeding three months, - (b) a fine not exceeding level 4 on the uniform scale, or - (c) both.
+- 15. (1) A person commits an offence if he - (a) wilfully fails to comply with a duty imposed under or by virtue of this Schedule, - (b) wilfully contravenes a prohibition imposed under or by virtue of this Schedule, or - (c) wilfully obstructs, or seeks to frustrate, a search or examination under or by virtue of this Schedule. - (2) A person guilty of an offence under this paragraph shall be liable on summary conviction to - (a) imprisonment for a term not exceeding three months, - (b) a fine not exceeding level 4 on the uniform scale, or - (c) both.

+TABLE

-TABLE DESIGNATED PORTS
+DESIGNATED PORTS